 Working in an agency isn't the only way to be an ad pro.
 An ad agency is probably the first environment that pops into your head but there are other alternatives that can give you a long and successful career in the business.

 An in-house agency serves as a full-fledged ad agency.
 However, it just has one client.
 Employees at production companies usually spend most of their time writing, shooting and editing commercials for clients.
-Then there's the freelancing side of advertising, where copywriters and graphic designers can freelance for ad agency, in-house agency and production company clients as well as business clients who may not have an agency on retainer.
+There's also the freelancing side of advertising, where copywriters and graphic designers can freelance for ad agencies, in-house agencies and production company clients as well as business clients who may not have an agency on retainer.

 Study the possibilities to see if there is a particular working environment that might appeal to you more than another.
 This will help you in your job search for possible positions.

 Intern for Experience

 Interning is an excellent way to gain valuable experience and to get your foot in the door with an ad agency.
 You will make key contacts you can use to get a job but you may not need them right away if the agency offers you a permanent full-time position when your internship is complete.